 Gives you the ability to create service requests for your client/customer.
 This will also add you to system notifications for your client/customer's sites.*

 Service Admin (previously Admin) -

 You may administer your client/customer's sites.
-This gives permission to make requests to Oracle Service Cloud that would normally have to come from a Primary Support Contact from the client/customer's organization (ex: configuration changes, site deletion, access requests).
+This gives permission to make requests to Oracle B2C Service that would normally have to come from a Primary Support Contact from the client/customer's organization (ex: configuration changes, site deletion, access requests).
 NOTE: We do not yet support third party update management.

 Full Admin -

 Gives you permission to administer your client/customer's sites and manage contacts for their organization.
-This gives permission to make requests to Oracle Service Cloud that would normally have to come from a Primary Support Contact from the customer's organization (ex: configuration changes, site deletion, access requests).
+This gives permission to make requests to Oracle B2C Service that would normally have to come from a Primary Support Contact from the customer's organization (ex: configuration changes, site deletion, access requests).
 You will have permission to manage contacts for your customer's organization.
 NOTE: We do not yet support third party update management.